Lindsey Vonn wants gold for grandfather

 Don Kildow died last year at the age of 88.
 He taught Lindsey's father how to ski, igniting a passion that was passed down to Vonn.
 Kildow was stationed in Korea during the Korean War, and now Vonn will try to win gold here in his honor.

-Vonn arrived in Korea on Thursday after a 24-hour journey due to a delayed flight.
+Vonn arrived in South Korea on Thursday, Feb.
+8 after a 24-hour journey due to a delayed flight.
 She wore gloves for the press conference to fend off illness, and she brought along her dog, Lucy, for support.

 "She travels with me everywhere," she said.
 "I was questioning whether to bring her here because it was a long trip.
 She's always with me, so I figured I'd be there for the most important event."